 With misinformation introducing challenges in domains ranging from public health to democratic governance, significant attention has been paid to understanding the spread of and belief in online misinformation, with a particular focus on social media platforms.
 However, the dominant role of search engines in the digital information ecosystem remains under-explored, even though the use of online search to evaluate the veracity of false or misleading news is a central component of media literacy interventions encouraged by technology companies, government agencies, and civil society organizations alike.
 While conventional wisdom suggests that searching online when evaluating the veracity of misinformation would reduce belief in it, there is little empirical evidence with which to evaluate this claim.
-Across five experiments, we present consistent evidence that online search to evaluate the truthfulness of false news articles increases the probability of believing misinformation, in some cases by up to 26%.
-To shed light on this relationship, we combine survey and digital trace data, collected using a custom browser extension, to investigate the cause.
-We find that the search effect is concentrated among individuals for whom search engines return low-quality information.
-Our results demonstrate that those who search online to evaluate misinformation risk falling into data voids, or informational spaces where there is plenty of corroborating evidence from low-quality sources.
+Across five experiments, we present consistent evidence that online search to evaluate the truthfulness of false news articles actually increases the probability of believing misinformation.
+To shed light on this relationship, we combine survey and digital trace data, collected using a custom browser extension.
+We find that the search effect is concentrated among individuals for whom search engines return lower-quality information.
+Our results demonstrate that those who search online to evaluate misinformation risk falling into data voids, or informational spaces where there is corroborating evidence from low-quality sources.
+We also find consistent evidence that searching online to evaluate news (SOTEN) increases belief in true news from low quality sources, but no consistent evidence that it increases belief in true news from mainstream sources.
 Our findings highlight the need for media literacy programs to ground their recommendations in empirically tested interventions and search engines to invest in solutions to the challenges identified here.
-Building off of this, media literacy programs should replace a general focus on online search with more targeted techniques that teach individuals how to use proper search terms and identify quality news sources.
+Building off of this, media literacy programs should supplement a general recommendation to search online with more targeted techniques that teach individuals how to use proper search terms.